Raindeer44/pragmatic/README.md

 ### Object.freeze, Object.preventExtensions, Object.seal, with, eval

-Crazy shit that you will probably never need.
+Crazy shit you will probably never need.
 Stay away from it.

 ### Requires At Top

 Always put requires at top of file to clearly illustrate a file's dependencies.
 Besides giving an overview for others at a quick glance of dependencies and possible memory impact, it allows one to determine if they need a package.json file should they choose to use the file elsewhere.

 ### Getters and setters

 Do not use setters, they cause more problems for people who try to use your software than they can solve.
+Encapsulation is your friend.

 Feel free to use getters that are free from [side effects][sideeffect], like providing a length property for a collection class.